 However, if you have symptoms of gum disease, you might need a different type of cleaning called root debridement therapy.

-Root debridement therapy is a deep dental cleaning procedure Dr. Burt performs to treat patients with current or developing gum disease.
+Root debridement therapy is a deep dental cleaning procedure our dentists perform to treat patients with current or developing gum disease.
 Not all patients need this level of cleaning, but it is key part of treatment for patients concerned with gingivitis.

 Gingivitis Treatment

-If you have been diagnosed with or are concerned you might have gingivitis, Dr. Burt offers a range of treatments to reverse or stop this gum disease’s progression.
+If you have been diagnosed with or are concerned you might have gingivitis, our dentists offer a range of treatments to reverse or stop this gum disease’s progression.
 If you are in the early stages of gingivitis, most treatment options are non-surgical procedures.

 Pinhole® Surgical Technique Gum Therapy